What are umberlla companies and how do they work?

-If you’re a freelancer or contractor that typically takes on temporary work, then the chances are you’ve heard of umbrella companies, but what are they?
+If you’re a freelancer or contractor that typically takes on temporary work, then the chances are you’ve heard of umbrella companies, but what are they and how do they work?

 When it comes to comparing umbrella companies across the UK, the professional team at Umbrella Tracker can be trusted to help you weigh up your options and make the right decision for you.